suffolklibraries/lgc/content/collections/events/mummy-movers-24-02.md

     content:
       -
         type: text
-        text: 'DanceEast and Suffolk Libraries invite you to bring your favourite storybook characters to life in an exciting day of activities led by dance artists, storytellers and theatre practitioners.
-We believe in the power of stories and we love bringing stories to life through dance.
-Let your imagination run wild and get creative through movement.'
+        text: 'Mummy Movers invites parents with babies in slings to rediscover their groove through the sheer joy of dance!
+Our mission is to provide a warm and relaxing space for you to connect with your baby while letting loose on the dance floor. '
+  -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
+        type: text
+        text: 'We believe in the transformative power of dance – it’s not just about moving your body; it’s about uplifting spirits and fostering a sense of community among parents.
+At Mummy Movers, we create an environment where you can dance your heart out, bond with your little one, and build meaningful connections with other mums.'
   -
     type: paragraph
     attrs: